particle-iot/docs/src/content/tutorials/iot-rules-engine/quickstart.md

 <p class="caption">Click and drag the inject node onto the grid
 to add it to your flow</p>

-By default, the inject node will initiate a flow with a timstamp.
-Double clock on the inject node to customize its behavior.
+By default, the inject node will initiate a flow with a timestamp.
+Double click on the inject node to customize its behavior.
 Let's inject the current time at an interval of every 5 seconds as shown below:

 <img src="/assets/images/rules-engine/inject-node-config.png" />